Introduction to natural dyes and local colour

 We will cover the key aspects of natural dyeing: fibre preparation and mordanting, sourcing dyestuffs, the various steps involved in preparing and working with a natural dyebath, safe dyeing practice, over-dyeing to create complex colours, keeping records of dye experiments and other tips for dyeing with plants and other natural materials.

-We'll also explore ways to achieve different colours from the same pot and take a walk around the local area to explore the dye potential of some of the plants growing in urban Glasgow.
+We'll also explore ways to achieve different colours from the same pot and, if time allows, take a walk around the local area to explore the dye potential of some of the plants growing in urban Glasgow.

 Level: Beginner

-Included: All materials, comprehensive notes on processes covered, samples of fabric and yarn dyed in the workshop and tea and snacks
+Included: All materials, comprehensive notes and recipes for processes covered, 100gm of yarn and small fabric samples dyed in the workshop and tea and snacks

 Location: This workshop will take place in a large studio in Bridgeton, Glasgow.
 The studio is located on the second floor of a 1960's building with access via stairs or a lift.
 If you have any questions about accessibility, please get in touch via the contact page or email jules@woollenflower.com.

-COVID: In order to keep everyone safe and happy, there will be a limit of 8 participants to allow for social distancing.
-All precautions, such as maximum ventilation of the studio before and during the workshop and enhanced cleaning and sanitising facilities, will be ensured.
+COVID: In order to keep everyone safe and happy, there will be a limit of 9 participants to allow for social distancing and the studio will be ventilated before and during the workshop and facilities cleaned and sanitised.